leifg/leif.io/content/blog/2023/12/11/the-scam-dilemma-when-real-alerts-seem-like-frauds/index.md

 # Try to Contact your Bank in a Different Way

 One common advice is, when you get an email that requires action, don't immediately react, reach out to the organization in another way.
-The easiest way for me would have been to open the Chase app and verify that there I see the same fraud alert where I can then interact with it.
+The easiest way for me would have been to open the Chase app and verify whether I see the same fraud alert or not.
 I tried that, there was no alert whatsoever and even clicking through the menus did not show anything remotely related to that notification email.

 Meaning that if I can't use Chase's app, the only way would have been to reach out via telephone.
 Which brings me to the next point.